A pharmacy can only be as successful as its inventory. No matter the size, location, or nature of your business, no pharmacy will reach its full...

 Inventory Management.
 These two words often seem to represent a perfect example of “easier said than done”.
 Not because any one task is particularly difficult, especially with the right pharmacy point-of-sale (POS) tools.
 But because there are many components of an effective inventory management program and there’s no one-size-fits-all solution.

-So if there’s no absolute rule book for managing pharmacy front end inventory, how can anyone actually take it on and succeed?
+So, if there’s no absolute rule book for managing pharmacy front end inventory, how can anyone actually take it on and succeed?
 The answer lies in understanding the essential components of managing inventory.

-No matter what this report is called in your pharmacy point-of-sale system, the data it contains forms the foundation for your inventory management strategy.
+No matter what this report is called in your pharmacy POS system, the data it contains forms the foundation for your inventory management strategy.
 It is arguably the most important report in your pharmacy POS system.

 Understand Inventory Management